NSW Food Safety Supervisor (Lvl 1 & 2)

 “Overseas” Student Visa: If you are currently studying in Australia on a subclass 500 Study Visa you will need to complete this course with a registered CRICOS organisation.
 CTA Training Specialists is not CRICOS registered.
 Please contact your nearest CRICOS registered RTO.

 “International” Student with other Visa: If you are from another country and currently hold a Visa (other than a subclass 500), you can complete one of our courses.
-Please note: you will need to generate proof of this Visa via the VEVO government website once you commence your course (instructions will be provided).

 Who can sign off my practical assessment?